 Who we are

-Our website address is: http://www.sqlserver.science.
-The website provides the personal opinions and experiences of Max Vernon, and the other contributors as may be published on our website.
+Our website address is: http://www.sqlserverscience.com.
+The website provides the personal opinions and experiences of Hannah Vernon, and the other contributors as may be published on our website.
 None of the opinions, experience, or advice presented herein should be relied upon, and nothing presented herein is warranteed, guaranteed, or otherwise represented as fit for any purpose, use, or reliance.
 Use of the information provided herein is expressly provided for use at your own risk.
-By using this site, you agree to indemnify and hold Max Vernon and SQLServer.science completely free from any and all legal and non-legal remedies available to you.
+By using this site, you agree to indemnify and hold Hannah Vernon and SQLServerScience.com completely free from any and all legal and non-legal remedies available to you.

 What personal data we collect and why we collect it.

 We never collect any personal data other than that which you may provide as part of the comment system, as detailed in the “Comments” section below.

 When visitors leave comments on the site we collect the data shown in the comments form, and also the visitor’s IP address and browser user agent string to help spam detection.

 If you upload images to the website, you should avoid uploading images with embedded location data (EXIF GPS) included.
 Visitors to the website can download and extract any location data from images on the website.

 If you leave a comment on our site you may opt-in to saving your name, email address and website in cookies.
 These are for your convenience so that you do not have to fill in your details again when you leave another comment.
 These cookies will last for one year.

 If you have an account and you log in to this site, we will set a temporary cookie to determine if your browser accepts cookies.
 This cookie contains no personal data and is discarded when you close your browser.

 When you log in, we will also set up several cookies to save your login information and your screen display choices.
 Login cookies last for two days, and screen options cookies last for a year.
 If you select “Remember Me”, your login will persist for two weeks.
 If you log out of your account, the login cookies will be removed.